 Nearly all copywriting projects will also involve one of more of the following tasks to complete.

-We touched on this when we discussed the basics of copywriting in Chapter 1, but solid research is the foundation for nearly all copywriting projects.
+We touched on this when we discussed the basics of copywriting, but solid research is the foundation for nearly all copywriting projects.

 Finding out facts to support your claims, interesting details to include in your copy, or relevant stories from the past or present will all work together to engage your readers and make your copy really stand out.

 What research will you need to do?
 This can vary from project to project, but may include some, or all, of the following:

 - Online research, such as referencing industry-specific databases, reports, online forums, or product reviews